 The body-shaming debate comes to the surface AGAIN

-In May 2014 we told you that La Perla’s store in New York was forced to remove a mannequin from the display, this was also the case in August 2014 where a Primark store in Glasgow removed a mannequin with protruding ribs.
+In May 2014, we told you that La Perla’s store in New York was forced to remove a mannequin from the display.
+This was also the case in August 2014, when a Primark store in Glasgow removed a mannequin with protruding ribs.

 In the fall of 2013, we wrote “Mannequins for Change“.
 Valentino’s Displays has a collection of plus-sized mannequins, male and female, that are guaranteed to get your customers intrigued.
 The popularity that both the Debenhams and the Pro Infermis campaigns have had both online and in-store has been astronomical, which is an obvious throwback to the fact that most women are sick of the same old generalisations being thrown their way by the fashion industry.
 Show customers that you do not buy into the tired, old beauty myths with a plus-sized mannequin.